-At age 7, kids are also becoming more confident readers, ready to explore the world through graphic novels, nonfiction books and more sophisticated chapter books — though they will still get plenty of satisfaction from picture books, too.
+At age 7, kids are also becoming more confident readers, ready to explore the world through graphic novels, nonfiction books and more sophisticated chapter books — though they will still get plenty of satisfaction and education from picture books, too.
 Here, we've found the best gifts to help your favorite 7-year-old hone their developmental skills while also having fun.

 Bestselling gifts for 7-year-olds

 Unstable Unicorns has sold over a million copies worldwide for a reason.
 The kid-friendly version with adorable artwork is sure to be adored by your 7-year-old and a favorite among the whole family.

 Make your own stretchy bracelets and add cute charms with this set that makes crafting accessible.
 Friendship bracelets are great for building social networks and fine motor skills.

 This sticker maker includes designs that can be colored in and enough material for 60 homemade stickers.

 This game was created by a 7-year-old made specifically for 7-year-olds.
 All right, parents can play, too; it's actually a great card game for any age.
 This is a fun game centered around strategy and competition.